Kirkland, Washington: History

-The land around Lake Washington to the east of Seattle was first settled by Native Americans of the Duwamish people also known as the "Tahb-tah-byook".
-Many lived between Yarrow Bay and Juanita Bay.
-The area had wildlife to live off of including waterfowl.
-Disease such as small pox eliminated a majority of the local indigenous population with the development around Lake Washington, including lowering the water level for the Ship Canal in 1916 left the remaining population to decline further.
+The land around Lake Washington to the east of Seattle was first settled by bands of the indigenous Duwamish people, including the Xačua’bš ("lake people") and Tahb-tah-byook.
+Several Duwamish village sites lie within the modern-day boundaries of Kirkland, including staɬaɬ ("a fathom measure") in the modern-day downtown and Təb’tubiu ("loamy place") at Juanita Bay.
+The indigenous settlements were close to natural resources, including salmon, venison, and wapato plants harvested for their bulbs.
+Disease such as smallpox eliminated a majority of the local indigenous population with the development around Lake Washington, including lowering the water level for the Ship Canal in 1916 left the remaining population to decline further.

 English settlers arrived in the late 1860s, when the McGregor and Popham families built homesteads in what is now the Houghton neighborhood.
-4 mi to the north people also settled near what is now called Juanita Bay, a favored campsite of the Natives because a wild potato, "wapato", thrived there.
+4 mi to the north people also settled near what is now called Juanita Bay, a favored campsite of the Duwamish because of the abundance of wapato there.
 The Curtis family arrived in the area in the 1870s, followed by the French family in 1872.
 The Forbes family homesteaded what is now Juanita Beach Park in 1876, and settled on Rose Hill in 1877.
-Gradually, additional people settled in the area, and by the end of the 1880s a small number of logging, farming and boat-building communities were established.
+Gradually, additional people settled in the area, and by the end of the 1880s a small number of logging, farming and boatbuilding communities were established.

 In 1886, Peter Kirk, a British-born enterprising businessman seeking to expand the family's Moss Bay steel production company, moved to Washington after hearing that iron deposits had been discovered in the Cascade Range.
 Other necessary components such as limestone, needed in steel smelting, were readily available in the area.
 Further yet, a small number of coal mines (a required fuel source for steel mills) had recently been established nearby in Newcastle and train lines were already under construction.
 Plans were also underway to build the Lake Washington Ship Canal.

 Kirk realized that if a town were built near the water it would be a virtual freshwater port to the sea, as well as help support any prospective mill.
 At the time, however, Kirk was not a U.S. citizen and could not purchase any land.
 Leigh S. J. Hunt, then owner of the Seattle Post-Intelligencer, offered to partner with Kirk and buy the necessary real estate.